 As you travel from the airport, seemingly endless sand dunes roll into the distance.
 Then, suddenly, a crest of skyscrapers appears on the horizon.
 Between them lie rivers and fountains and beyond, the Arabian Gulf speckled with exclusive island retreats.
 Dubai feels like a dream from the moment you arrive.
 Yet it’s also a living, breathing city that people from countless cultures call home.
 If you’re planning a luxury city break, few places can compare for sheer ambition.
+With our stunning boutique hotel, Dubai is the destination for independent minds.

 An energetic, futuristic vision with a rich Arabian heritage between the desert and the sea.